-The two-acre Wildflower Island is a refuge within the greater Teatown preserve.
-This unique sanctuary is home to over 230 native and endangered species of wildflowers, trees, shrubs, ferns, grasses, sedges, and rushes.
+The two-acre Wildflower Island, a refuge within the greater Teatown preserve, is home to roughly 280 species of wildflowers, trees, shrubs, ferns, grasses, sedges, and rushes.

 Visit Wildflower Island

-Due to the importance of preserving this delicate sanctuary, the island is only accessible on Open Gate Days or by guided tour.
+Due to the importance of preserving this delicate sanctuary, the Island is only accessible by guided tour.
 Tours are presented by experienced docents and last approximately one hour.

 The gates of Wildflower Island are open from 11 am to 1 pm—come stroll the winding paths and enjoy the beauty of Teatown Lake from a different perspective.

 The Island’s History